Florida State Road 230: Route description

 First SR 230 sign on Call Street east of US 301 with a "No Trucks" symbol sign.

 State Road 230 begins in front of the Old Bradford County Courthouse which is at the northeast corner of US 301, one block north of SR 100.
 West of this intersection, West Call Street is a city street, and both sides of the intersection are restricted to right turns on US 301.
 This part of the road also runs through the Call Street Historic District, and a pair of CSX Transportation railroad lines that once carried Amtrak's Palmetto runs between Thompson and Cherry Streets.

+Outside of the city limits, SR 230 runs along bridges over some creeks which feature parallel bridges for a never built new eastbound lane.

 As the road crosses the Clay County Line, it is simply named SR 230, where it passes by the Starke Golf and Country Club.
 The road enters Camp Blanding territory on the same straight path, until curving to the north, while Kingsley Road continues to the east.
 SR 230 contains two endings at SR 16.
 The first is an extension for westbound traffic.
 The second is along Kingsley Lake, where SR 16 runs north momentarily until curving back to the east.